softindex/datakernel/examples/remote-key-value-storage/README.md

 While HTTP is more popular and well-specified, it has some overhead.
 When performance is a significant aspect of application, you should use something faster than HTTP.
-And for this purpose DataKernel framework has an RPC module which is based on fast serialzers and custom optimized communication protocol, which allows to greatly improve application performance.
+And for this purpose DataKernel framework has an RPC module which is based on fast serializers and custom optimized communication protocol, which allows to significantly improve application performance.

 ## What you will need: